USS Anzio (CVE-57): Gilbert and Marshall Islands

-Coral Sea was underway on 3 January 1944, conducting exercises off of Hawaii between 12 January and 17 January.
-After a final fitting out, she sailed on 22 January, in Task Group 52.9, and arrived in the vicinity of Kwajalein, on 31 January, two days after aircraft of the Fast Carrier Task Force began pounding airfields on the atoll.
-She provided direct and indirect air support for the amphibious landings.
-On 5 February, the escort carriers were ordered into Kwajalein lagoon to refuel and rearm.
-On 24 February, she set course for Eniwetok, but she was later recalled to Pearl Harbor, arriving on 3 March.
+Coral Sea was underway on 3 January 1944, conducting exercises off Hawaii through early January.
+After a final fitting out, she sailed out on 22 January in Task Group 52.9, arriving off Kwajalein on 31 January, the day of the landings.
+Her aircraft flew anti-submarine patrols, provided an air screen for the invasion fleet, and launched strikes in support of American forces.
+On 24 February, Carrier Division 24 set course to support operations on Eniwetok.
+En route on 25 February, Coral Sea and Corregidor were both recalled to Pearl Harbor.